MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab4.md

 Start off commanding the robot to move forward for 3 seconds, the backwards for 3 seconds, turn in place ~90 deg left, and finally turn in place ~90 deg right.
 It should approximately end up back where it started and in the same orientation.

-**WARNING:** For all commands with the roomba, do not set the speed above 200 mm/sec.
-This is so it doesn't get away from you and cause havoc.

 Basic usage information can be found on: https://pypi.python.org/pypi/pycreate2